• Skip to primary navigation

 McIntosh apples have a certain apple flavor to them, they I just call the "McIntosh" flavor.
 It's a tart flavor.
 The interior of the apple is a bright white color.

-I am not saying these apple are exactly the same but they are have enough similar that I think McIntosh fans might like any of these.
+I am not saying these apple are exactly the same.
+They possess enough similarities that I think McIntosh fans might like any of these.

 • Empire